ascend-io/ascend-community/ottos_expeditions/README.md

   2. Click on the **Current Build** section in the top left of the Build Explorer panel.
   3. At the top of the box to the right, you should see the line `File changes have been made since the last build`, with the **Build Project** button next to it.
   4. Click the **Build Project** button to create your new build.
+  5. Once the build completes, click on **guide_performance_summiting_success_rate** in the **Build Explorer** panel and run the flow to see the results.
+Take a peek at the records after to see what may have changed.

 ### 6. Congratulations!